Mdasiftalukdar/Mdasiftalukdar/README.md

 # Hi I am Asif 👋

-## I'm an AI enthusiast and a Computer Engineer.
+## I'm an AI enthusiast, and learner, and wanna be a researcher.

+- ✨ I am currently pursuing my Master's in Computer Science at the University of Lethbridge.
+- 🌱 I was an Adjunct lecturer at the department of CSE, BRAC University, and also served in the position of IELTS instructor for a few months at an organization.
-- ✨ I'm a graduate of BRAC University Bangladesh from the Department of Computer Science and engineering.
+- ✨ I did my Computer Science and Engineering undergraduate at BRAC University.
-- 🔭 I'm currently independently researching Machine Learning and Deep neural network projects.
+- 🔭 I'm researching Machine Learning and Deep neural network projects.
 - 🌱 I have enthusiasm for Problem-solving tasks.
 I like maths and logic-based studies.
-- 🐍 My research interests include Blockchain, machine learning, deep learning, computer vision and NLP.
+- 🐍 My research interests include Blockchain, machine learning, deep learning, computer vision, and NLP.
 - ⚡ I am a movie freak; I watch movies and series of all genres (This medium of entertainment is an educational experience for me)